yissok/manotes/README.md

 - serialise into tree string
 - go through children in alphabetical order for serialisation (both here and backend)
 - deserialise

+WON'T DO:
+- server side work (if this is going to only be an ios app, let users manage their db thus allowing app to be free)
+    - if conflicts, allow for export of current local and replace with new
+    - have global versioning so that client knows which branches to pull from server
+    - add core data client changelog + field for each log that tells if it was uploaded or not
+- allow unsafe note taking mode for user convenience (encrypted notes can't be read within the app)